Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

-\begin{remark} A few remarks are in order about how our identification conditions are related to the existing literature.
-First, compared with HK, our approach relies on additional assumptions restricting the serial dependence of strictly exogenous regressors $x_{t}$ and requires $T\geq4$.
-These conditions make identification without element-by-element matching of $x_{t}$ possible.
-Second, our identification conditions are non-nested with those in the literature assuming exclusion restrictions, such as \cite*{HonoreLewbel2002}, \cite*{ChenEtal2018, ChenEtal2019}, and \cite*{Williams2019}. \cite*{ChenEtal2018, ChenEtal2019} showed that \cite*{HonoreLewbel2002} essentially required the serial independence of the excluded regressor. \cite*{Williams2019} requires that the other strictly exogenous regressors are conditionally independent of the past values of the excluded regressor.
-In addition to specific restrictions on the dynamic process for the covariates, the identification results of these papers rely on the existence of at least one \textquotedblleft excluded regressor\textquotedblright \ conditionally independent of the individual fixed effects $\alpha$.
+\begin{remark} Second, our identification conditions are non-nested with those in the literature, assuming exclusion restrictions, such as \cite*{HonoreLewbel2002}, \cite*{ChenEtal2018, ChenEtal2019}, and \cite*{Williams2019}. \cite*{ChenEtal2019} show that \cite*{HonoreLewbel2002} essentially require the serial independence of the excluded regressor. \cite*{Williams2019} requires that the other strictly exogenous regressors are conditionally independent of the past values of the excluded regressor.
+In addition to specific restrictions on the dynamic process for the covariates, the identification results of these studies rely on the existence of at least one \textquotedblleft excluded regressor\textquotedblright \ conditionally independent of the individual fixed effects $\alpha$.
 Conversely, our approach allows for arbitrary correlation between $x_{t}$ and $\alpha$. \end{remark}